hallway.JPG

 ww2.JPG

-Wastewater testing laboratory.
+ww3.JPG Wastewater testing laboratory.
 Analyst is examining tests for E.coli.
 The Quanti-tray method provides an estimated number of E. coli in surface water systems.
+The number of colonies is determined by fluorescence under an utra-voilet light.

 ww3.JPG